tycobbb/Navigator/README.md

 The specifics of route building are covered later.
 Routes can be added-to/removed-from the router at any time using `-updateRoutes:`.

 ### Implementing View Controllers
 The router needs to create view controllers, and the controllers themselves define how they should be created.
-By default, the view controller is created from a storyboard and storyboard ID.
+By default, the router creates subclasses of NAVViewController from a storyboard and storyboard ID.

-If you're cool with this, then at a minimum specify the storyboard name using `+storyboardName`
+If you're cool with this, then at a minimum specify the storyboard name in your subclass using `+storyboardName`:
 ```Objective-C
 + (NSString *)storyboardName
 {